Skip to main content

 Through-trailer shipments are reliant on the limited capacity of the two carriers in the interchange agreement, which can lead to delays at the border.

-This is becoming increasingly common with the imbalance of northbound vs. southbound freight.
+As nearshoring expands in Mexico, these delays are becoming increasingly common with the imbalance of northbound vs. southbound freight.

 3. Reduced Shipping Costs